DebonairSM/job-apply/README.md

-# AI Job Application Assistant
+# Opp Scraper

-**Intelligent job search automation that learns, adapts, and applies for you.**
+**Intelligent LinkedIn scraper for jobs and professional networking.**

-Transform your job search from hours of manual work into minutes of intelligent automation.
-This system finds the right opportunities, blocks companies you don't want, and applies with personalized responses - all powered by local AI that protects your privacy.
+Transform your job search and networking from hours of manual work into minutes of intelligent automation.
+This system scrapes job opportunities, identifies valuable connections in your network, and automates outreach - all powered by local AI that protects your privacy.

 ---